Lodge Stays &

 The hub of activity at Ranquilco, and the gathering place for meals and good company.

-Rates and FAQ’s
+FAQ’s

 • We host guests during the South American summer months - from December 15 to March 31.
 December is early summer - lush and green with generally cool days, and beginning to get hotter around Christmas.
 January and February are the middle of summer - the days stretch out and are typically quite warm.
 Temperatures begin to cool in March, with days becoming quite crisp toward the end of the month and leaves beginning to change colors.
 Shoulder season visits in November and April can occasionally be arranged.
 During the winter months of June - September, the lodge is largely inaccessible due to snowy passes and high rivers.